Heroic Duo: Plot

 Unpredictable and easily upset Ocean finds that Jack has double crossed him, in order to ensure compliance he places Jack's wife and his partner's children inside a vacuum chamber to slowly run out of air.
 Jack returns to the scene to retrieve the diamonds and runs into Inspector Li.
 Together with Brenda they go after Ocean.
 On arrival they split up to search the complex.

 Jack searches desperately for his wife, finally finding her inside the locked vacuum chamber.
 Brenda is taken by one of Ocean's men and although Li has Ocean cornered the situation becomes desperate, as he is forced to choose between his girlfriend and taking out Ocean.
 Finally, Li helps Jack to cause an explosion to wipe out Ocean.
 They hide in the second vacuum chamber as the oxygen cylinders detonate.
 Able now to reach his wife, Jack desperately tries to wake her to no avail.
 Mortally wounded, he lays his head on her lap as he dies.
-His wife comes to slowly and sees her husband, but is too late.
+His wife comes to life slowly and sees her husband, but is too late.

 Li finally realizes that there is more to life than work and begins to treat his girlfriend better.